-In Alta, licence-free fishing ends Midsummer’s Eve so it is a tradition for all the locals (who haven’t won the licence lotto) to try their luck one more time before the clock strikes 12 midnight.
-(After that, they turn into pumpkins!)
+In Alta, licence-free fishing ends Midsummer’s Eve, so it is a tradition for all the locals (who haven’t won the licence lotto) to celebrate the middle of summer by the water to try their luck one more time before the clock strikes twelve.

-It can be mighty tough for the salmon to jump up the river with lots of fishermen flapping their lines about.
-So to make fishing a fair game for the Salmon the Fishing federation has created a detour in the river for the fish.
-Instead of having to jump up a raging waterfall they now have this ‘ladder’ to make their trip a little easier.
+With some salmon rivers, such as Tverrelva, it can be mighty tough for salmon to jump up the rocks and white water to their natural breeding grounds when lots of fishermen have their lines about.
+So, to make fishing a fair game for the Salmon, the Norwegian Fishing Federation sometimes create detours in rivers for the fish.
+Instead of having to jump up a raging waterfall, they can go up a ‘ladder’ to make their trip a little easier.

 Fishing Prohibition Zone